 - 150 credit hours to become licensed (equivalent to a master's degree in many cases)

-- Specific accounting and business coursework requirements (typically 24-30 credits in accounting and 24 credits in business)
+- Specific accounting and business coursework (typically 24-30 credits in accounting and 24 credits in business)

 - 1-2 years of supervised work experience under a licensed CPA

-The 150-hour requirement is a significant barrier.
-Many candidates must pursue a master's degree or additional undergraduate coursework beyond a standard four-year degree.
-This adds $20,000 to $60,000+ in education costs on top of the exam itself, and extends the timeline to licensure by 1-2 years.
+The 150-hour requirement is a real barrier.
+Many candidates pursue a master's degree or extra undergraduate coursework beyond a standard four-year degree.
+That adds $20,000 to $60,000+ in education costs on top of the exam and extends the timeline to licensure by 1-2 years.

-The SEE consists of three parts, each with 100 multiple-choice questions (85 scored, 15 pretest) and a 3.5-hour time limit:
+The SEE has three parts.
+Each has 100 multiple-choice questions (85 scored, 15 pretest) and a 3.5-hour time limit:

-- Part 1: Individuals — Individual taxation, filing status, income, deductions, credits, and basis
+- Part 1: Individuals covers individual taxation, filing status, income, deductions, credits, and basis.

-- Part 2: Businesses — Business taxation including entities, payroll, retirement plans, and tax-exempt organizations
+- Part 2: Businesses covers business taxation, including entities, payroll, retirement plans, and tax-exempt organizations.

-- Part 3: Representation — IRS practices and procedures, ethics, and Circular 230 requirements
+- Part 3: Representation covers IRS practices and procedures, ethics, and Circular 230 requirements.

-Each part costs $206 to take (as of 2026).
-The total exam cost is $618.
-You have two years from passing your first part to complete all three.
-The exam is available year-round at Prometric testing centers (except during the annual spring update blackout period, typically May 1-31).
-The passing score is 105 on a scaled score range of 40-130.
-Learn more about EA exam pass rates and study strategies.
+Each part costs $317 to take (as of the May 2026 cycle), for a total of $951.
+Once you pass your first part, you have three years to complete all three.
+The exam runs year-round at PSI Services testing centers, except during the annual spring update blackout, typically March and April.
+The passing score is 105 on a scaled range of 40-130.
+You can also read up on EA exam pass rates and study strategies.

-The Uniform CPA Examination consists of four sections, each 4 hours long with a mix of multiple-choice questions, task-based simulations, and written communication tasks:
+The Uniform CPA Examination has four sections.
+Each runs 4 hours and mixes multiple-choice questions, task-based simulations, and written communication tasks:

-Each section costs approximately $238 in exam fees plus additional application and registration fees that vary by state (typically $50-$200).
-The total exam cost is typically $1,000 to $1,500+.
-You must pass all four sections within an 18-month rolling window, which creates significant time pressure.
+Each section costs about $238 in exam fees, plus application and registration fees that vary by state (typically $50-$200).
+The total exam cost usually runs $1,000 to $1,500+.
+You must pass all four sections within an 18-month rolling window.

 | Cost Category | Enrolled Agent | CPA |